0xdbe/0xdbe.github.io/_posts/2024-03-11-NextJS-CSP-NextImage.md

 >
 ```

-As observed, the outcome contains an unsafe inline style uses to conceal the ``alt`` text.
+As observed, the outcome contains an unsafe inline style used to conceal the ``alt`` text.

 There are another properties translated into inline style by ``Next/Image``.
 For example, ``fill`` property is translated by: